ajarifi/ajarifi.github.io/_pages/cv.md

 * I have joined many SNP (Strangenss Nuclear Physics) schools
 * I have also given seminars at various institutes

+<h2 style="color:#900C3F"> Research Grants </h2>
+My research has been supported by various scholarships and grants, motivating me to make meaningful and useful contributions to science and society. <br>

+See: <a href="https://ajarifi.github.io/grants/">My grants</a>

 <h2 style="color:#900C3F"> Awards </h2>
 I am grateful to have received several awards recognizing my technical expertise in physics, presentation skills, and achievements in scientific research.